Lenny-Pepow/Lenny-Pepow/README.md

-Using NixOs.
+Using NixOS.
 Im trying to make my config as undestandable as possible in my .dotfiles repo.